micag2025/llmed_certification_FineTuneFlow/README.md

 packaging for API deployment

-### Summarize new dialogues with your fine-tuned model
+### Summarize new dialogues with your fine-tuned model  IN PROGREESS
-### Reproduce benchmarking with your own subset
+### Reproduce benchmarking with your own subset          IN PROGRESS
-### Swap in other dialogue datasets with minor tweaks
+### Swap in other dialogue datasets with minor tweaks     IN PROGRESS

 ---